Yucca baccata: Distribution and habitat

+Banana yuccas is native to the southwestern United States and northern Mexico.
+The larger part of its range is in the US where it grows in Colorado, Utah, Nevada, California, Arizona, New Mexico, and Texas.
+In Mexico it is found in three states, Sonora, Chihuahua, and Coahuila.
 The plant is known from the Great Basin, the Mojave, Sonoran, and Chihuahuan Deserts, plus the Arizona/New Mexico Mountains ecoregion and lower, southern parts of the Rocky Mountains.
-It occurs primarily in the US states of Utah, California, Nevada, Arizona, Colorado, New Mexico, and Texas, and the Mexican state of Chihuahua.
 It can be found in several habitat types including Pinyon-Juniper, desert grassland, Creosote bush scrub, sagebrush, and ponderosa pine colonies at elevations generally between 1,500 and 2,500 m.

 It is associated with Yucca schidigera, Yucca brevifolia, Yucca arizonica, Yucca faxoniana, Agave utahensis, and other Agave species.
 It can be found among Sclerocactus, Pediocactus, Navajoa, and Toumeya species.

 The plant occurs in a large area of the North American deserts and exhibits much variation across its range.
 Yucca baccata specimens from the higher, mountainous regions of the Rocky Mountains is winterhardy and tolerates extreme conditions.

 Ecology

-It is a larval host to the ursine giant skipper, yucca giant skipper, and various yucca moths, including Tegeticula baccatella.
+It serves as a larval host for the ursine giant skipper, yucca giant skipper, and various yucca moths, including Tegeticula baccatella.
 After feeding, the skippers pupate in the yucca's roots.